Frequently Asked Questions (FAQ)

 • Strong GPA--3.5 or higher is recommended

-• Correspondence between the student's interests and the strengths of our program and faculty
+• Correspondence between the student's interests and research background and the strengths of our program and faculty

 How do you write a strong letter of intent?